 Another choice you can make when it comes to customizing your toilet is seat height.
 Typical toilet height is 17 inches; that's what you'll get in most homes, apartments and public bathrooms.

-But if some of the toilet users are very tall, or have trouble getting in and out of a seating position, the 19-inch toilet seat height will probably come in handy.
+If some of the toilet users are tall or have trouble getting in and out of a seating position, the 19-inch toilet seat height will probably come in handy.
 Consider the current and future users of the toilet when making this decision: what if you plan on housing your aging parents down the road?

 08 of 10